philltran/message_private/README.md

 DEVELOPMENT AND TEST
 --------------------
+ * Update Subject field to use a texfield instead of textarea.
  * Threads will be created: https://www.drupal.org/node/2367729#comment-9480579.
    An admin setting can be used to enable or disable threads to turn on/off replies on all private messages (Reply, Reply All).
 Perhaps a css file will